-Start with energy, not stereotypes
+Start with relationship energy, not stereotypes

 These labels work best as shorthand for how someone tends to move through chemistry.
 They are not rankings, and they do not automatically tell you who is louder, stronger, colder, softer, or more confident.